naattxx8/Hebrew-Discord-Theme-Betterdiscord/README.md

 # Hebrew Discord Theme
-- a theme for better discord makes discord look Hebrew!
+- a theme for better discord makes discord in Hebrew!
 - ver 0.0.6